Payroll and Employee Services

 • For employees on zero-hours contracts, or other arrangements with no fixed hours, a week’s holiday pay will be their average pay from the last 52 weeks.

-To be eligible for SSP, an employee must be classed as an employee (not a worker or self-employed), earn an average of at least £123 per week before tax, and have been ill for at least 4 consecutive days (including non-working days).
+To be eligible for SSP, an employee must be classed as an employee (not a worker or self-employed), earn an average of at least £123 per week before tax, and have been ill for more than 3 consecutive days (including non-working days).
+There are more complex rules where periods of sickness link and around evidence for being unable to work.

 Calculate your employee’s statutory sick pay

-For eligible employees, Statutory Maternity Pay (SMP) lasts up to 39 weeks, including a 6-week period receiving 90% of their average pay, followed by a further 33 weeks of whichever is less out of 90% of your average pay, or £172.48 a week.
+For eligible employees, Statutory Maternity Pay (SMP) lasts up to 39 weeks, including a 6-week period receiving 90% of their average pay, followed by a further 33 weeks of whichever is the lesser amount of 90% of your average pay, or £184.03 a week.
 Each of these figures is before tax.

 To qualify for SMP you must earn on average at least £123 a week, give the correct notice and proof you’re pregnant and have worked for your employer continuously for at least 26 weeks continuing into the ‘qualifying week’ - the 15th week before the expected week of childbirth.

 Employees may be eligible for Statutory Paternity Leave and Pay if they and their partner are having a baby, adopting a child or having a baby through a surrogacy arrangement.
-Statutory Paternity Pay for eligible employees is either £172.48 a week or 90% of their average weekly earnings (whichever is lower).
+Statutory Paternity Pay for eligible employees is either £184.03 a week or 90% of their average weekly earnings, whichever is lower.

 When an employee takes time off to adopt a child or have a child through a surrogacy arrangement they might be also be eligible for Statutory Adoption Pay and Leave.